grabbeh/tweeter-analyser/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## To do

+- Fix issue where if 500 error returned, user has to manually refresh page to submit another username
+- Create a homepage
+- Understand how sort keys work in DynamoDB for more efficient sorting to access most active tweeters
+- Get Twitter bot working
+  - work out how to get import/export working in Node to avoid using Babel

+## Structure

+- Pages accessible to users are in `/pages`.
+- The same folder has a sub-folder `/api`.
+This contains API routes used to get data for the pages
+- The `/components` folder has the building blocks for pages
+- The root `/api` folder has files that the above `/api` subfolder uses to get content
+- The `/bot` folder has the Twitterbot content

 ## Learn More

 To learn more about Next.js, take a look at the following resources: